1167 Aben Ezra (Abraham ben Meir ibn Ezra), Jewish poet, grammarian and commentator, died (b. 1092 or 1093, Toledo, Spain).

 1789 A Catholic academy, now Georgetown University, was founded by Father John Carroll in Washington, D.C., as the first Roman Catholic college in America.

-1831 Johann Adam Hügli, one of the founders of the Lutheran School for the Deaf in Detroit and president of the Northern District of the Missouri Synod, was born in Hassloch in the Palatinate (d.
+1831 Johann Adam Hügli, one of the founders of the Lutheran School for the Deaf in Detroit and president of the Northern District of the Missouri Synod from 1873 to 1875, was born in Hassloch in the Palatinate (d.
 12 April 1904, Detroit, Michigan).

 1858 John Wyeth (b.
 31 March 1770, Cambridge, Massachusetts), printer and newspaper editor, died in Philadelphia.